backstage/backstage/docs/overview/threat-model.md

 The threat model outlines key security considerations of Backstage for operators, developers and security researchers.
 This is a living document and will evolve and be expanded alongside the Backstage project as relevant.

-See [Security Policy and Advisories](https://github.com/backstage/backstage/security) in the Backstage Github repository for details on reporting security vulnerabilities and advisories on fixed security flaws.
+See [Security Policy and Advisories](https://github.com/backstage/backstage/security) in the Backstage GitHub repository for details on reporting security vulnerabilities and advisories on fixed security flaws.

 ## Trust Model